leccode/python-solutions/README.md

 # Solutions

 - Chapter 1: > python hello_world.py => Inside the chapter1 folder, run the provided command
+- Chapter 2: > python queue.py => Inside the chapter2 folder, run the provided command.
+A clear console module is used here to clean the space

 - Note: Feel free to experiment with all of these and make your own programs!